nathanbraun/nathanbraun-com/content/pain.md

 a similar trajectory to my initial r/fantasyfootball post.
 Then the mods took it down, despite the upvote rate (95%), positive comments etc.

-I understand reddit moderators have to put up with a lot of dcrap, and user experience would suffer if 80% of posts were people trying to sell things.
+I understand reddit moderators have to put up with a lot of crap, and user experience would suffer if 80% of posts were people trying to sell things.
 But it was definitely frustrating to have a positive, highly upvoted, seemingly win-win post removed, especially as a critical traction channel.